 - Represented patent owner in inter partes review of motion detection patent resulting in confirmation of patentability on all challenged claims;

-- Represented a developer and insurer in a construction defect dispute involving the development of retirement communities in New England;
+- Represented a developer and insurer in construction defect dispute involving construction errors in development of retirement communities in New England causing millions of dollars in damages;

 - Represented a national marketing company in a defamation and trademark infringement matter against Paramount Pictures, including two successful appeals to the Texas Supreme Court;

-- Represented a client in a dispute involving over $5 million in property damage to a high-rise condominium development in Houston, Texas;
+- Represented property owner and insurer in dispute involving millions of dollars in property damage to a high-rise condominium development in Houston, Texas;

 - Represented a corporate policyholder in an insurance coverage dispute regarding insurers’ refusal to defend a series of lawsuits alleging trademark and trade dress infringement;

-- Represented a patent owner in cases involving accelerometer-based motion detection technology in Texas, California, and Pennsylvania;
+- Represented a patent owner in cases involving accelerometer-based motion detection technology in related cases in Texas, California, and Pennsylvania;

 - Represented a corporation in a suit against the court-appointed receiver for negligence, breach of fiduciary duties and the waste of receivership assets;